Community Preservation Act (CPA) Grants

 The Historic Home Restoration Program (HHRP) offers grants to homeowners who live in the following Local Historic Districts: Quadrangle-Mattoon, Forest Park Heights, McKnight, Maple Hill, Lower Maple, Ridgewood and Colony Hills.
 Program funds can be used for exterior items only and includes the restoration of original windows and doors, purchase and installation of energy efficient storm windows, restoration of porches, exterior carpentry repairs, painting, roofs, chimney and other masonry work.

 Grantees who have been awarded funding in a previous cycle are eligible to apply again but must skip a cycle and submit a new application.
+The deadline to submit an application will be determined later in 2026.
+The newest live lottery was held on December 2, 2026 and is viewable on the committee Facebook page or on the Focus Springfield playlist.

 What is the Community Preservation Act (CPA)?